Overall winner

 TLDR

 PebbleDesk is the best Procare alternative for small licensed childcare centers.
-Procare charges around $85/month and was designed for large, multi-site childcare chains.
-Small centers with one or two rooms pay enterprise pricing for features built around 300-child operations.
-PebbleDesk starts at $20/month, built specifically for the director of a small licensed center who needs subsidy compliance and ratio tracking without the overhead.
+Procare requires a written quote and was designed for large, multi-site childcare chains.
+Small centers with one or two rooms should verify whether they are paying for features built around larger operations.
+PebbleDesk publishes flat-rate plans and shows $26/mo when paid yearly, then $129/mo when paid yearly ($1548/year) on the pricing page, built specifically for the director of a small licensed center who needs subsidy compliance and ratio tracking without the overhead.

 Quick Verdict

 PebbleDesk is the best Procare alternative for small licensed childcare centers.
-Procare charges around $85/month and was designed for large, multi-site childcare chains.
-Small centers with one or two rooms pay enterprise pricing for features built around 300-child operations.
-PebbleDesk starts at $20/month, built specifically for the director of a small licensed center who needs subsidy compliance and ratio tracking without the overhead.
+Procare requires a written quote and was designed for large, multi-site childcare chains.
+Small centers with one or two rooms should verify whether they are paying for features built around larger operations.
+PebbleDesk publishes flat-rate plans and shows $26/mo when paid yearly, then $129/mo when paid yearly ($1548/year) on the pricing page, built specifically for the director of a small licensed center who needs subsidy compliance and ratio tracking without the overhead.

 |---|---|---|